ECCC-CCCS/CCCS-data-standards/CCCS-data-standards.md

 ### Documentation
 The data must be associated with documentation that provides:
-1. A clear, up-to-date, plain language executive summary that describes what the data tangibly represents.
+1. (*Mandatory*) A clear, up-to-date, plain language executive summary that describes what the data tangibly represents;
 1. A complete and up-to-date general and technical description that addresses the topic of each section of this data standards document, in detail.
 1. At least one previous formal publication or report describing the methodology/data, or use of the methodology/data in a scientific or applied setting.